Vitex agnus-castus is a popular herbal supplement used to treat a variety of health problems.

-- Pain reduction: Though research links Vitex to numbed pain receptors in rats, no human studies have been done (39).
+- Pain reduction.
+Though research links vitex to numbed pain receptors in rats, no human studies have been done (

-- Baldness prevention: Vitex’ hormone-balancing effects are sometimes claimed to boost hair growth in men.
-However, no research can be found to support this.
+- Baldness prevention.
+The hormone-balancing effects of vitex are sometimes claimed to boost hair growth in men.
+However, no research can be found to support this claim.

-- Acne treatment: Three studies assert that Vitex may reduce acne faster than conventional treatments.
-However, these studies are decades old and newer research hasn’t confirmed these effects (40).
+- Acne treatment.
+Three studies assert that vitex may reduce acne faster than conventional treatments.
+However, these studies are decades old.
+Newer research hasn’t confirmed these effects (40).

 Vitex agnus-castus is typically considered safe.

-However, pregnant and nursing women should avoid Vitex, as its effects on babies haven’t been well studied (42).
+However, pregnant and nursing women should avoid vitex, as its effects on babies haven’t been well-studied (

-Vitex agnus-castus (chasteberry) may boost fertility and reduce symptoms of PMS and menopause.
-It may also repel certain insects and battle some types of cancer.
+Vitex agnus-castus, or chasteberry, may boost fertility and reduce symptoms of PMS and menopause.
+It may also repel certain insects.

 Most other uses are currently unsupported by science.

-It may cause stomach discomfort and other mild side effects but is considered safe for most people.
+It may cause stomach discomfort and other mild side effects, but it’s considered safe for most people.

-If you’d like to give Vitex agnus-castus a try, it’s best to discuss its use with your doctor — especially if you’re pregnant, nursing or taking certain prescription medications.
+If you’d like to give Vitex agnus-castus a try, it’s best to discuss its use with your doctor first — especially if you’re: